 Roundcube’s interface is fairly intuitive.
 Like most email clients, Roundcube opens your inbox by default.
-You got your email folders in the left pane, followed by a list with emails and a pane to display individual emails.
+You got your email folders in the left pane, followed by a list with emails and a pane that displays individual emails.

 If you prefer a more traditional interface, you can change the theme via Settings » Preferences » User Interface » Interface Skin.

 The search field above the list with emails lets you filter emails.
 You can narrow down your search by clicking on the down arrow to the right of the search field.
 By default, Roundcube searches the “Subject” and “From” fields.